-DYNAMIC DEPTH - This Marcum exclusive feature functions similarly to the "Auto Range", but fine tunes your range even farther.
-The Dynamic Depth will maximize the space on your display by utilizing a constantly variable range that will always be just slightly deeper than the actual depth.
-For example, if you were fishing in 23 feet of water, the Dynamic Depth range will be 25 feet, if you were in 29 feet of water, the Dynamic Depth range will be 32 feet.
+DYNAMIC - This Marcum exclusive feature functions similarly to the "Auto Range", but fine tunes your range setting even farther.
+The Dynamic Depth will maximize the space on your display by utilizing a variable range that will always be just slightly deeper than the actual depth.
+For example, if you were fishing in 23 feet of water, the Dynamic Depth feature will automatically create a custom range of 0 - 25 feet.
+Similarly, if you were in 29 feet of water, the Dynamic Depth range will be 32 feet.
 The Dynamic Depth range will not go shallower than 10 feet.